ConnectivityFoundry/AwaLWM2M/doc/example_app.md

   /1000/0  Heater
 ```

-Read from the new resource using the server tools:
+And read from the new resource using the server tool *awa-server-read*:

 ```
 ~/AwaLWM2M/build/install/bin$ ./awa-server-read -c client1 /1000/0/104